-Close to 80% of people tell us they are not at all confident in identifying the ‘right’ psychologist and more than 60% tell us they personally know of friends or family who have had difficulty finding the right psychologist for them.
+But finding someone with the right fit can be really hard.
+There is little choice when selecting a therapist and little comparison information available.
+For example, close to 80% of people tell us they are not at all confident in identifying the ‘right’ psychologist and more than 60% tell us they personally know of friends or family who have had difficulty finding the right psychologist for them.

 A 2020 study by the Australian Psychological Society of close to 300 psychologists, found close to 80% of participants could be classed as suffering from “high burnout” and close to 60% suffering from “high disengagement”.
 The study concludes there is a growing need for burnout reduction interventions.

-By controlling for a strong therapeutic alliance, we want to make treatment easier for both the client and psychologist.
+By controlling for a strong therapeutic alliance, we want to make treatment easier for both the client and therapist.
 This in turn can reduce burnout and increase access and availability to better suited therapy.

 What to match?

 Earlier research tended to examine matches on general values and attitudes that may be quite separate to the processes occurring in treatment between a client and their therapist.
 Researchers are now examining the impacts of specific traits as a more direct predictor of treatment outcomes.